+'''
-declare [-aAfFgilnrtux] [-p] [name[=value] ...]

-typeset [-aAfFgilnrtux] [-p] [name[=value] ...]
+declare [-aAfFgiIlnrtux] [-p] [name[=value] ...] typeset [-aAfFgiIlnrtux] [-p] [name[=value] ...]

+'''

 Declare variables and/or give them attributes.
 If no names are given then display the values of variables.
-The $-\mathbf{p}$ option will display the attributes and values of each name.
-When $-\mathbf{p}$ is used with name arguments, additional options, other than $-\mathbf{f}$ and $-\mathbf{F}$, are ignored.
-When $-\mathbf{p}$ is supplied without name arguments, it will display the attributes and values of all variables having the attributes specified by the additional options.
-If no other options are supplied with $-\mathbf{p}$, declare will display the attributes and values of all shell variables.
-The $-\mathbf{f}$ option will restrict the display to shell functions.
-The $-\mathbf{F}$ option inhibits the display of function definitions; only the function name and attributes are printed.
+The -p option will display the attributes and values of each name.
+When -p is used with name arguments, additional options, other than -f and -F, are ignored.
+When -p is supplied without name arguments, it will display the attributes and values of all variables having the attributes specified by the additional options.
+If no other options are supplied with -p, declare will display the attributes and values of all shell variables.
+The -f option will restrict the display to shell functions.
+The -F option inhibits the display of function definitions; only the function name and attributes are printed.
 If the extdebug shell option is enabled using shopt, the source file name and line number where each name is defined are displayed as well.
-The $-\mathbf{F}$ option implies $-\mathbf{f}$.
-The $-\mathbf{g}$ option forces variables to be created or modified at the global scope, even when declare is executed in a shell function.
+The -F option implies -f.
+The -g option forces variables to be created or modified at the global scope, even when declare is executed in a shell function.
 It is ignored in all other cases.
+The -I option causes local variables to inherit the attributes (except the nameref attribute) and value of any existing variable with the same name at a surrounding scope.
+If there is no existing variable, the local variable is initially unset.
 The following options can be used to restrict output to variables with the specified attribute or to give variables attributes:

-- -a Each name is an indexed array variable (see Arrays above). - -A Each name is an associative array variable (see Arrays above). - -f Use function names only. - -i The variable is treated as an integer; arithmetic evaluation (see ARITHMETIC EVALUA-TION above) is performed when the variable is assigned a value. - -I When the variable is assigned a value, all upper-case characters are converted to lower-case.
+- -a Each name is an indexed array variable (see Arrays above). - -A Each name is an associative array variable (see Arrays above). - -f Use function names only. - -i The variable is treated as an integer; arithmetic evaluation (see ARITHMETIC EVALUATION above) is performed when the variable is assigned a value. - -I When the variable is assigned a value, all upper-case characters are converted to lower-case.
 The upper-case attribute is disabled. - -n Give each name the nameref attribute, making it a name reference to another variable.
 That other variable is defined by the value of name.
 All references, assignments, and attribute modifications to name, except those using or changing the -n attribute itself, are performed on the variable referenced by name's value.
 The nameref attribute cannot be applied to array variables. - -r Make names readonly.
 These names cannot then be assigned values by subsequent assignment statements or unset. - -t Give each name the trace attribute.
 Traced functions inherit the DEBUG and RETURN traps from the calling shell.
-The trace attribute has no special meaning for variables. - -u When the variable is assigned a value, all lower-case characters are converted to uppercase.
+The trace attribute has no special meaning for variables. - -u When the variable is assigned a value, all lower-case characters are converted to upper-case.
 The lower-case attribute is disabled. - -x Mark names for export to subsequent commands via the environment.